kazurayam/unittest-helper/README.md

 This will create a file at `<projectDir>/test-output/sample2.txt`

 The `<projectDir>/test-output` directory will be silently created if not there.

+The `com.kazurayam.unittest.TestHelper` class resolves the project directory via classpath.
+If you use Gradle to build the project, then most probably you have the class file at `<projectDir>/build/classes/java/test/my/SampleTest.class`.
+This case the project directory is presumed as the parent of the `build` directory.
+If you use Maven to build the project, then most probably you have the class file at `<projectDir>/target/test-classes/my/SampleTest.class`.
+This case the project directory is presumed as the parent of the `target` directory.

 #### Ex3 write a file under a custom directory